spacetelescope/bibcat/docs/llm.md

 #### File output for the inconsistent classifications

 The command line command, `bibcat llm audit`, will create a json file (`config.llms.inconsistent_classifications_file`) of failure bibcode + mission classifications and its summary counts.
+It also create a json file (`llm_only_classified_list_for_audit.json`) which collects the bibcode items that human didn't classify any misisons but LLM classifies missions.
+You can use this list to further investigate if LLM hallucinates or human mistakenly missed classifications.

 The definitions of the JSON output columns are following.
 - **summary_counts** : stats summary of inconsistent classifications
+- **n_llm_only_classified_bibcodes** : the number of bibcodes that human didn't classify any missions but LLM classifies missions
 - **n_total_bibcodes**: the number of total bibcodes
 - **n_matched_classifications**: the number of matched classifications
 - **n_mismatched_bibcodes**: the number of mismatched (failure) bibcode